Oily, acne-prone skin needs extra attention, especially when it comes to keeping it clean and clog-free.

-Homemade face masks made with clay deep clean the skin, unclogging pores and drawing out excess oil, dirt and grime.
+Homemade face masks made with clay deep clean the skin, unclog pores and draw out excess oil, dirt and grime.

-Lemongrass and tea tree provide additional cleansing action, eliminating bacteria that contribute to acne.
+Lemongrass and tea tree provide additional cleansing action, such as eliminating bacteria that contribute to acne.

 2 teaspoons Cosmetic Clay of your choice (see below)